-When the young republic of The Netherlands is attacked by England, France and Germany and the country itself is on the brink of civil war, only one man can lead the country's strongest weapon, the Dutch fleet: Michiel de Ruyter.
+When the young republic of The Netherlands is attacked by England, France, and Germany, and the country is on the brink of civil war, only one man can lead the country's strongest weapon, the Dutch fleet: Michiel de Ruyter (Frank Lammers).

 In the Netherlands, the movie was released in two different versions in the cinema.
 One of the versions lack explicit images of a lynching and also the death scene of the main character is made less horrific.
 This version has certification: 12 years and older.
 See more »

 14 of 24 people found this review helpful.

 Was this review helpful to you?